 How does mitochondrial metabolism drive cellular decisions?

-We aim to understand fundamental questions on adipose biology that are still unanswered: how do metabolites modulate adipogenesis?
+We aim to understand fundamental questions on adipose biology that are still unanswered: how do mitochondria modulate adipogenesis?
 How can metabolism be leveraged to induce healthy adipose expansion that allows for excess nutrient storage, preventing insulin resistance under a stress of a high fat diet?
-To begin to understand how metabolites drive adipogenesis, we defined the metabolome associated with early adipocyte differentiation.
-From this broad analysis we found that branched-chain amino acid (BCAA) catabolism is upregulated early in the differentiation process, and this regulation is not dependent on transcriptional activity of a key adipogenic regulator, transcription factor PPARγ.
+We found that branched-chain amino acid (BCAA) catabolism is upregulated early in the differentiation process, and this regulation is not dependent on transcriptional activity of a key adipogenic regulator, transcription factor PPARγ.
 Rather, a mitochondrial sirtuin, SIRT4 promotes BCAA catabolism to induce a nuclear transcriptional program that drives adipogenesis (Zaganjor et al., 2021).

 Our new projects of interest are to: